jonfernq/Learning/OperatingSystems/FileSystems/README.md

 These are some of the examples of using `chmod` command in Linux and Unix systems for changing file permissions.

 ---
+### Minix

+> Please describe Minix file systems.

+Minix file systems use a hierarchical structure similar to the file systems used in Unix and Linux.
+At the top of the hierarchy is the root directory, which contains all other directories and files on the system.
+Directories can contain other directories and files, forming a tree-like structure.

+In Minix, there are three main types of files: regular files, directories, and special files.
+Regular files are files that contain data, such as text or binary data.
+Directories are files that contain a list of other files and directories.
+Special files are files that represent hardware devices or other special resources, such as pipes or sockets.

+Minix file systems use an allocation method called the "i-node" method, which is similar to the Unix File System (UFS) in which each file has an i-node that contains metadata about the file, including ownership, permissions, timestamps, and a pointer to the location of the file's data on the disk.

+The file systems in Minix also support journaling, which is a technique used to ensure data consistency and reduce the risk of data loss in the event of a system crash.
+When a file is modified, the changes are first written to a journal before being written to the file system.
+If a crash occurs before the changes are written to the file system, the journal can be used to recover the changes and ensure that the file system is consistent.

+---
 ### REFERENCES